 - The executor must also show that a “change in ownership statement” is on file in each county where the deceased owned real estate.
 This is submitted with the inventory and appraisal.

-- If the deceased did not have real property, the executor can show no change is ownership needs to be on file.
+- If the deceased did not have real property, the executor can show no change in ownership needs to be on file.

-- At the time of filing of the inventory and appraisal, if bond is required then the court must be notified and it must show it is sufficient to cover the assets being inventoried.
-Bond can be waived, for more on the Bond process click here.
+- At the time of filing of the inventory and appraisal, if a bond is required then the court must be notified and it must show it is sufficient to cover the assets being inventoried.
+Bond can be waived, for more on the Bond, process click here.

 For more information about filing an inventory and appraisal in California, contact an experienced Riverside probate attorney for a consultation.
 Call our toll-free number today at (888) 443-6590.